SWForum-eu/cw-project-radar/docs/devenv.md

 The scripts provided in the repository REQUIRE that MongoDB runs locally on the dev env computer.
 Otherwise you are required to adapt the scripts to suit your local needs prior.

 This steps comprises of executing one shell script (Linux, Mac OS X).
 This script will execute two Javascript scripts directly on MongoDB to:
-1. Drop any existing database with the name `cw-project-radar`
+1. Drop any existing database with the name `swforum-radar`
 1. Create all necessary document collections, including search indexes
 1. Create a unique proejct id sequence
 1. Create the default administrator user account (see below)